superyassh/BEEE_CU19/Exp2_LED_Chaser/Dual_LED_Chaser_Christmas/Readme.md

 #### Usage
   ```
-  Open circuit Diagram.png in any Photo Viewer Software.
+  Open Circuit Diagram.png in any Photo Viewer Software.
   ```